toa-io/toa/readme.md

 # Toa

-Low-code solution for developers.
+Low-code solution for distributed systems.

 ## Status

 The project is under heavy development, while being used in production by its authors.
-Non-scattered documentation is coming this summer.
+Non-scattered documentation is coming this fall.

 ## Features